Our events program

 Power of Women’s Voices in Public Life with special guest, the Rt.
 Honourable Kim Campbell, PC, CC, OBC, KC.

 Together we saluted a truly remarkable woman and celebrated Ms. Campbell’s many contributions to Canada and Canadian history.
-We wanted you to be part of this important event.
+We wanted you to be part of this important event

-The Power of Indigenous Women's Voice, June 14, 2023
+The Power of Indigenous Women's Voices

 To celebrate National Indigenous History Month and in advance of National Indigenous Peoples Day, The Women’s History Project hosted The Power of Indigenous Women’s Voices with special guests: